How many circles can you find in your house? Can you find some hidden triangles?

-We went on a shape hunt throughout out house and had an absolute blast hunting for hidden shapes.
-Winter is usually cold and blustery for us and we need a lot of indoor activities for this time of the year.
-This shape hunt was easy to set up and was a great way to sneak a little learning into our fun.
+Learning about shapes can be so much fun.
+It lends itself so well to hands-on activities.
+Recently, we went on a shape hunt throughout out house and had an absolute blast hunting for hidden shapes.
+This shape activity was easy to set up and it was a great way to sneak a little learning into our fun.

 Before playing, I took four index cards and drew a different shape on each.
 You can do as many or as few shapes as you want.
 I chose to use four basic shapes: rectangle, square, triangle, and circle.